burdo3417/GPTChat-workflow/README.md

 1. Install this free and open source app from vincelwt so you have GTP Chat on your menu bar. https://github.com/vincelwt/chatgpt-mac

-2. Create free account within the app
+2. Create account or Log in within the app

 3. Install workflow